Negi028/webcam-face-detector/README.md

 Works with multiple faces in a single frame

-Lightweight and easy to set up
+Lightweight and easy to modify

 How It Works